 Oh, if only it were that simple.

-We’re going to talk today about what it means to buy followers, and why it might actually make sense, in certain situations and circumstances.
-And we might uncover some uncomfortable truths about internet marketing and social media marketing that some experts might not want you thinking about.
+We’re going to talk today about what it means to buy followers.
+Although you should never buy an email list, we’ll talk about why it might actually make sense for social media, in certain situations and circumstances.
+And we might uncover some uncomfortable truths about internet marketing and social media growth that some experts might not want you thinking about.
 But that’s OK.
 We’re all critical-thinking adults here who want what’s best for our businesses and our customers, and we can approach this objectively.
 Right?

 So let’s get started.

 What Does It Mean To Buy Followers?

 At a basic level, buying followers means paying a social network or third party for someone to follow your brand on a specific network.
 We will be speaking specifically about brands here, rather than personal profiles, which means Facebook Pages, Google+ Pages and LinkedIn Company Pages.
 Twitter and YouTube do not currently differentiate between profile types.

 Much of what we’re about to discuss will apply to other social networks as well, like Pinterest or Instagram.

 A Like to your Facebook Page is a follow, just as a new Twitter follower, connection on LinkedIn, subscriber on YouTube, or being circled on Google+ all count as followers.
 While the terminology among social networks may differ, the end result is the same.
 Someone indicates an interest in your brand and from that point forward, is eligible to receive updates from your brand that you post to that network.

 Some networks, like Facebook, offer brands the option and ability to buy followers directly from the network.
 Count Twitter and LinkedIn within this category.